auth0/auth0-flutter/auth0_flutter/README.md

 Fetch the latest user information from the `/userinfo` endpoint.

-This method will yield a `UserProfile` instance.<!--Check the API documentation [link to API documentation] to learn more about its available properties. -->
+This method will yield a `UserProfile` instance.
+Check the [API documentation](https://pub.dev/documentation/auth0_flutter_platform_interface/latest/auth0_flutter_platform_interface/UserProfile-class.html) to learn more about its available properties.

 ```dart
 final userProfile = await auth0.api.userInfo(accessToken: accessToken);